 The following is an initial list of conveners for the People's Congress of Resistance (organization listed for ID purposes only):

-Prof. Jared Ball, Morgan State Univ., iMixWhatiLike; Dennis Banks, co-founder and National Field Director of American Indian Movement (AIM); Juan Jose Gutierrez, Full Rights for Immigrants Coalition, Coordinator; Mahdi Bray, Executive Director, American Muslim Alliance; Kevin Zeese, Co-Director, Popular Resistance; Dr. Margaret Flowers, Co-Director, Popular Resistance; Anoa J. Changa, Deputy Director, MPACT; Prof. Jodi Dean, Hobart and William Smith Colleges; Berthony Dupont, Haiti Liberte; Prof. Vijay Prashad, author and journalist; Karina Garcia, Justice Center en El Barrio; Jonathan Hutto, Coordinator, Prince George’s People’s Coalition; Eugene Puryear, Stop Police Terror Project DC; Neal Sweeney, Vice President, UAW Local 5810; Dr. Henry Clark, Executive Director, West County Toxics Coalition; Jim Lafferty, Executive Director Emeritus, National Lawyers Guild, Los Angeles; Dominic Moulden, ONE DC, Resource Organizer; Yasmina Mrabet, ONE DC, Community Organizer; Akbar Muhammad, Int’l Representative of the Nation of Islam; Gloria La Riva, Party for Socialism and Liberation; Brian Becker, ANSWER Coalition, National Coordinator; Cindy Sheehan, author/activist.
+Prof. Jared Ball, Morgan State Univ., iMixWhatiLike; Dennis Banks, co-founder and National Field Director of American Indian Movement (AIM); Juan Jose Gutierrez, Full Rights for Immigrants Coalition, Coordinator; Mahdi Bray, Executive Director, American Muslim Alliance; Kevin Zeese, Co-Director, Popular Resistance; Dr. Margaret Flowers, Co-Director, Popular Resistance; Anoa J. Changa, Deputy Director, MPACT; Prof. Jodi Dean, author and educator; Berthony Dupont, Haiti Liberte; Prof. Vijay Prashad, author and journalist; Karina Garcia, Justice Center en El Barrio; Jonathan Hutto, Coordinator, Prince George’s People’s Coalition; Eugene Puryear, Stop Police Terror Project DC; Neal Sweeney, Vice President, UAW Local 5810; Dr. Henry Clark, Executive Director, West County Toxics Coalition; Jim Lafferty, Executive Director Emeritus, National Lawyers Guild, Los Angeles; Dominic Moulden, ONE DC, Resource Organizer; Yasmina Mrabet, ONE DC, Community Organizer; Akbar Muhammad, Int’l Representative of the Nation of Islam; Gloria La Riva, Party for Socialism and Liberation; Brian Becker, ANSWER Coalition, National Coordinator; Cindy Sheehan, author/activist.

 List is in formation.
 Endorse here.